North Mesquite High School: Areas served by North Mesquite

-North Mesquite serves northern portions of the city of Mesquite and the students in the MISD portion of southern Garland.
+North Mesquite serves northern portions of the city of Mesquite.

 Formerly, the school also served all high school students living in Sunnyvale.
 However, in an election on May 12, 2007, Sunnyvale residents passed a bond creating Sunnyvale High School.
 From the 2007-2008 school year, ninth grade students in Sunnyvale were housed in Sunnyvale Middle School for two years, until the construction of the high school was complete.
 Beginning in the 2009-2010 school year, students attended classes at the actual SHS campus.
 One grade was added consecutively to the high school, making the class of 2010 the last North Mesquite class that catered to Sunnyvale students.
 Thomas Korosec of D Magazine implied that changing racial demographics at North Mesquite may have motivated the Sunnyvale district to build its own high school.

 Demographics

-By the 2010s, most of the students were Hispanic/Latino and African-American with 11% being other.
+As of 2025, the school is 76% Hispanic, 14% African American, 7% White, and 3% other, including Asian and multiracial.